rifqanzalbina/palindrome-logical/README.md

 # check-palindrome-logical
-So this is logical proble to check palindrome in pyhton hope you guys got helped :D
+So this is logical problem to check palindrome in pyhton hope you guys got helped :D